-Foster works with private equity sponsors to evaluate investments and to implement value-creation strategies to maximize enterprise value during the hold period.
+Foster works with private equity sponsors and their portfolio companies to evaluate investments and to design and implement value-creation strategies to maximize enterprise value during the hold period.
 His experience includes advising both strategic and financial buyers across the M&A lifecycle, from due diligence to portfolio value creation to sell-side strategic planning.

 Prior to joining West Monroe, Foster worked in investment banking, alternative asset management, and M&A strategic communications.
 He has a bachelor’s degree in economics with a minor in Philosophy from DePauw University, and he attended the Executive Management Training Program at the Yale School of Management.